Rocky Mount, North Carolina: Religion

 Rocky Mount's population is 40.3% religiously affiliated, below the state average of 48.9%.
 Christianity is the largest religion, with Baptists (13.3%) making up the largest religious group, followed by Pentecostals (4.5%) and Methodists (3.5%).
 Presbyterians (1.5%), Episcopalians (0.9%), and Catholics (0.8%) make up a significant amount of the Christian population as well.
 The remaining Christian population (15.2%) is affiliated with other churches.
-Islam (0.5%) is the second largest religion after Christianity.
+Islam (0.5%) has the second-largest percentage of adherents after the total for Christian sects.

 Economy

-The economy of the Rocky Mount metropolitan area, historically been dependent on textiles and agriculture, has diversified into pharmaceuticals and manufacturing.
-Located near the juncture of a number of highways and railway, distribution and logistics are important to local business.
+The economy of the Rocky Mount metropolitan area, historically dependent on agriculture and textile manufacturing, has diversified into pharmaceuticals and manufacturing.
+As the city is located near the juncture of a number of highways and railway, distribution and logistics are important to local businesses.
 The area has a strong service sector and a number of financial and customer support centers are located here.

-Rocky Mount's is located 45 mi from the state capital Raleigh and the Research Triangle located there.
-This has helped attract new companies to Rocky Mount seeking a skilled labor and a lower costs of living and doing business.
+Rocky Mount is located 45 mi from the state capital Raleigh and the associated Research Triangle.
+This has helped attract new companies to Rocky Mount seeking skilled labor and a lower costs of living and doing business.

-The metropolitan area was named in a 2020 study as the third-highest in the United States where manufacturing is thriving with a manufacturing output of $6.2 billion, or $42,270 per capita.
+The metropolitan area was named in a 2020 study as the third-highest in the United States where manufacturing is thriving, with a manufacturing output of $6.2 billion, or $42,270 per capita.
 Between 2014 and 2018, manufacturing grew in the Rocky Mount area by 11.8%, and there were 108% more manufacturing jobs than the national average.

 In 2019, CSX Transportation began construction of a $200 million cargo terminal in Rocky Mount.